Experiencing Grief And Understanding The Five Stages of Grief

 Five stages of grief given by Klisabeth Kubler– Ross include denial, anger, bargaining, depression, and acceptance.
 This model has a positive ending, therefore, it can help us to understand how people learn to live with their loss.

 Let us briefly understand these 5 stages of grief model.

-DENIAL: The first stage of denial is kind of a defense to buffer against the loss.
+DENIAL: The first stage of denial is a kind of defense to buffer against the loss.
 Sudden loss or trauma can make the person go numb.
 The shock of loss even can fatal; denial helps one to make survival possible.
-In denial the person does not accept that such loss has occurred to him or her even makes the person overwhelmed.
+In denial, the person does not accept that such loss has occurred to him or even makes the person overwhelmed.
 This stage gives the person time to allocate resources to be used in coping.
-As this stage moves towards end, it makes the person stronger to get hold of reality.
+As this stage moves towards the end, it makes the person stronger to get hold of reality.

 ACCEPTANCE: After a phase of depression there comes a stage where the individual accepts the reality about the loss that has occurred to them.
 One can never be okay with the loss but can get over grief period with the acceptance of the reality that loss has occurred and it cannot be undone.
 This stage includes making new adjustments, inter-dependencies, connections leading to growth forwards better.

 Many psychologists say that there are two more stages in the grief cycle apart from the five stages of grief.
 According to them, there are 7 stages of grief.
 There is another stage included in the second position after denial and shock.
 This stage is PAIN AND GUILT.
 In this stage, as denial wears off, there is extreme pain that is expressed freely.
 There are also feelings of guilt associated with this stage.